djeada/Linux-Notes/notes/introduction.md

 4. Linux has a strong community and ecosystem.

 A large part of Linux's success may be attributed to the strong community and environment that surrounds it, as well as its open source nature.
-You'll find developers who contribute code to improve the product.
+Many developers voluntarily contribute code to improve Linux.
 There are online forums and communities, Linux teachers, Linux training courses, Linux blogs, Linux third-party tools, numerous Linux distributions ad Linux conferences.

 5. Linux is a great choice for a new business.